Humanist photography: Historical context

+Humanist photography follows a lineage of such imagery in French art, the concern with the lives of 'common citizens' as in The Third Class Carriage, of Honoré Daumier, an artist in whom Henri Cartier-Bresson and his compatriots found inspiration.

 After World War I came a boom in photography which served to satisfy a curiosity about human existence after a conflict that killed so many and whose absence prompted those left to question the meaning of existence against an Industrial expansion which changed not only the environment but the norms of society.
 Photography in the 1920s sought new values and forms, and in the 1920s and 1930s a whole generation of photographers made their debut.
 Though they never identified themselves as belonging to a 'school', signed a manifesto, or expressed their ideas in formal texts, they were animated by the optimism of the Popular Front of 1936 (many being communists), and the spirit and rawness working class neighbourhoods, of the classe populaire, finding there a hidden, poetic beauty.
 Photographing on the street or in the bistro primarily in black‐and‐white in available light with the popular small cameras of the day, these image-makers discovered what the writer Pierre Mac Orlan (1882-1970) called the 'fantastique social de la rue' (social fantasticality of the street) and their style of image conveyed a compassion for the way of life of ordinary European people, particularly in Paris.

 Humanist photography in France, between 1930 and 1960, developed an identity and continuity which makes it a recognised historical movement, allied in tone to the term 'Poetic Realism,' as used by André Bazin to describe the French cinema of Jacques Feyder, Jean Renoir, Julien Duvivier, and Marcel Carné with the poet/screenwriter Jacques Prévert, between 1930 and 1945, and exemplified in such films as Quai des Brumes and Hôtel du Nord of 1938.
 Accordingly, Hamilton argues that this was 'a photography of the cultural, a body of images which created a system of representations of what made France French in a particular era'.